-Note that the Northeast Minneapolis Brickmania Toyworks store no longer offers Open House hours.
-We continue to hope they will bring them back, but in the meantime, you can visit their new store at the Mall of America.
-Find more information in our directory.
+Note: This article was originally written in 2013.
+The Northeast Minneapolis Brickmania Toyworks Open House is no longer offered.
+We continue to hope they will bring them back, but in the meantime, this is a store for specialty bricks that work with your LEGO bricks.
+You can visit their store to learn more about hobby building and find more information in our directory.

 I thought it would be the perfect thing for the men in my life to do.

-So on the 2nd Saturday (This was way back in February, 2013), they tootled down Central Ave to Northeast Minneapolis to Brickmania Toyworks’ Open House.
+So on a Saturday in 2013, they tootled down Central Ave to Northeast Minneapolis to Brickmania Toyworks’ Open House.

 Now please keep in mind that I did not go.
 I sent the boys.
 The boys don’t use many descriptive words…their descriptive vocabulary is limited to one word that may or may not be an adjective.
 Chris, on the other hand, speaks in complete phrases if not in complete sentences.
 He just doesn’t use very many.
 So while I am excited to tell you about Brickmania Toyworks’ Open House, I am telling you now.
 You will need to go for yourself.